ymolists/website/src/routes/docs/life-of-workspace.md

 ## Garbage Collection

 Old, unused workspaces are automatically deleted.

+Unused workspaces are deleted on a schedule.
+There is no fixed amount of workspaces that are kept by Gitpod.
+To know exactly how long your past workspaces will be kept, a message is displayed at the top of the [workspaces list](https://gitpod.io/workspaces/) in your dashboard.
+Restarting a workspace resets the day counter for this particular workspace.

 To prevent a workspace from being deleted, you can pin it in your [list of workspaces](https://gitpod.io/workspaces/).
 Pinned workspaces are kept forever.
-A message at the top of the workspaces list indicates after how many days unused and unpinned workspaces will get collected (the exact number of days may change in the future).
-Restarting a workspace resets the day counter for this particular workspace.

 ## Changes are Saved